SirAlf/DataCleanCourseProject/CodeBook for Final_TidyData.md

 (6) The column names containing the mean and standard deviations of the measured signals from the Merged_Dataset  were extracted to give the "***Extracted\_Dataset***" dataframe.
 (Please refer to README markdown file for basis of selecting the mean and standard deviation columns) The *dplyr* package was convieniently used for this.

 (7) From the Extracted\_Dataset, the dplyr package was used to obtain the "second, independent" dataframe containing the average of the values of the column variables.
-This dataframe was named "***PreFinal_Dataset***".
+This dataframe was named "***PreFinal_Dataset***", which still needs to undergo text processing of column names, as explained in step 8.

 (8) The column names in the "PreFinal\_Dataset" were converted to conform to requirements of column names for tidy data ("human readable", "no punctuations or symbols").
 The *stringr* package was used for this purpose.
 Since the column names were unusually long, CamelCase had to be used.
 The final tidy data was named, "***Final_TidyData***".